MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/gaming/unity.md

 Create a new configuration by right-clicking on the project window and navigating to **MetaMask > Config**.
 Name the new configuration and use it when initializing the `MetaMaskUnity` instance.

+## Update the Unity SDK

+Update your project's version of the MetaMask Unity SDK to ensure that your project uses the SDK's latest functionalities and improvements.
+To update the SDK to the latest version available on the Unity Asset Store:

+1. Update and import the latest package using the Unity Package Manager.
+2. Go to **Tools > MetaMask > Install in Unity**.
+3. Select the **Already Installed** button.
+    This updates the SDK in your project.

+Alternatively, you can delete the existing MetaMask folder in your project and re-import it from the Package Manager or Asset Store.

 ## FAQS